uwmadisoncals/cals-main-plugins/category-posts/readme.txt

 == Screenshots ==
 1. The widget configuration dialog.
 2. Front end of the widget using a default WordPress Theme.
+3. Use shortcode [catposts] in the content and edit options in the customizer.

 == Changelog ==
 [Read more on our blog ...](http://tiptoppress.com/category/category-posts-widget/)

+= 4.6.2 - August 28th 2016 =
+* Fixed only five widget instances can be costumized with shortcodes.
+* For editing shortcode adds a customizer link to the admin-bar if page/post is in edit mode.

 = 4.6.1 - June 5th 2016 =
 * Add shortcode [catposts] edit options only in the customizer